LNshuti/unicorns-networks/README.md

 Introducing server-side computation or backend-heavy architectures.

 #### User Stories
-1. As a job hunter, I want to use filters like country, industry, and valuation range to identify high-potential companies backed by reputable investors.
+- As a job hunter, I want to use filters like country, industry, and valuation range to identify high-potential companies backed by reputable investors.
-2. As a startup founder, I want to exclude certain competitors or industries to focus on VCs relevant to my pitch.
+- As a startup founder, I want to exclude certain competitors or industries to focus on VCs relevant to my pitch.
-3. As a business analyst, I want to visualize complex networks interactively and export filtered data.
+- As a business analyst, I want to visualize complex networks interactively and export filtered data.

 #### Filters
-1. Inclusion Filters:
+1. Inclusion Filters

- - Country
+ * Country
- - Industry
+ * Industry
- - Specific Companies
+ * Specific Companies
- - Select Investors
+ * Select Investors

 2. Exclusion Filters:
  - Exclude Countries